 How many Interpreters do you have working in this geographical area?

 Suppliers currently have the ability to use Interpreters nationwide as these first terms will be online.
-But what you want to make sure of is that Suppliers will not use numbers of Interpreters across the UK who will then be unable to support the deaf students face to face, as they live too far away.
-This would eventuate with the student receiving an inconsistent level of support, which can have a detrimental affect on their studies, as they would have to adjust to another set of Interpreters mid way through their year.
+But what you want to ensure is that Suppliers will not use number of Interpreters across the UK who will then be unable to support the deaf students face to face, as they live too far away.
+This would eventuate with the student receiving an inconsistent level of support, which can have a detrimental effect on their studies, as they would have to adjust to another set of Interpreters mid-way through their year.

 What areas of study or subjects have you covered?

 Other important questions to ask Suppliers to support deaf students is about a student who has a very technical course such as Computing Systems or Maths.
 With these subjects, it is often more complicated to provide support and harder to find teams of Interpreters.
 You really want to know that the Supplier has tackled that challenge before.

 How do you intend to provide the support?